-“Where do we go from here?”Leader:
+“Where do we go from here?”Conductor:

 AtWork Lisbon Chapter 08 has been implemented in partnership with Hangar, the artistic research center in Lisbon, and Monica de Miranda, one of the founders.
 The workshop was led by Simon Njami who conducted the 14 young creative talents in a deep discussion around the main theme “Where do we go from here?” together with the workshop facilitators Herberto Smith, António Brito Guterres and Jeanne Mercier.